microsoft/TypeScript-Website/packages/documentation/copy/en/tutorials/React.md

 TypeScript supports [JSX](/docs/handbook/jsx.html) and can correctly model the patterns used in React codebases like `useState`.

+For a practical comparison of the classic and automatic JSX runtimes, including how Babel and TypeScript transform JSX, see [How JSX is transformed in React](https://frontendatlas.com/react/trivia/react-jsx-transform-and-why-not-required).

 ### Getting Set Up With a React Project

 Today there are many frameworks which support TypeScript out of the box: